streamingfast/substreams/docs/new/consume/sql/deployable-services/remote-service.md

 Using the StreamingFast SQL remote (hosted) service is the easiest way to get started with Substreams:SQL.
 The following tutorial teaches you how to deploy a Substreams package from the [Substreams Registry](https://substreams.dev) to StreamingFast remote service.

+{% hint style="success" %}
+This tutorial shows you how to deploy Substreams package to the **StreamingFast remote service**.
+You can also set up a Substreams deployable service environment in your computer, which will allow you to test your deployable services easily.

+The Substreams:SQL Tutorial
+{% endhint %}

 ## Tutorial

 In this short tutorial, you will: